Identify and Address Illegal Practices

 Bribery and corruption are global issues, affecting all areas of society.
 The United Nations encourages organizations to avoid and address all forms of corruption; the tenth principle of the UN’s Global Compact states that: “Businesses should work against corruption in all its forms, including extortion and bribery”.

-Proactive ABC programs, including anti-bribery and corruption training for employees, ensure that organizations limit their risk of exposure to criminal practices.
+Proactive ABC programs, including anti-bribery and anti-corruption training for employees, ensure that organizations limit their risk of exposure to criminal practices.
 Implementing robust anti-corruption measures also protects an organization’s financial and reputational interests, and can build confidence and trust among investors and other stakeholders.

 Anti-Bribery and Corruption Course Content

 The Anti-Bribery and Corruption course has been written by global subject matter experts, pulling examples from many countries and contexts.
 It is designed to give participants a practical understanding of how anti-bribery and corruption practices can be integrated into their organization’s AML program.

 - The history, impact, and importance of combating bribery and corruption